-Collaboration5 - defined as regional co-ordination, and integrated service delivery - was seen to promote clarity of purpose and function; and governance, leadership and accountability, and has become a deliberate strategy to achieve devolved service delivery outcomes.
-But the effectiveness of collaborative relationships and the partnership approach has not necessarily been proven.
-Ministry of Social Policy research in 2000 found that:
+Collaboration - defined as regional co-ordination, and integrated service delivery - has thus become a deliberate strategy to achieve devolved service delivery outcomes.
+But the effectiveness of a partnership approach was not necessarily proven.
+Ministry of Social Development research found that:

-the literature does not answer the question of whether partnership models offer any benefits over other models in terms of the achievement of welfare goals.6
+the literature does not answer the question of whether partnership models offer any benefits over other models in terms of the achievement of welfare goals.